Open-Games-Community/Hellgrave-RPG-v6.0/README.md

 Compiling server:
 Start Using VCPKG added on this github vcpkg_v6, extract and integrate it on visual studio.
+About the error Crypto lib, you need download the pre-compiled version on forum ( link below ) and open folder called Crypto, follow steps on info.txt

 Hellgrave RPG Server is a custom RPG Tibia Server protocol 12.72 created by Edisondario Team using the Otservbr base fork.
 This server has been Updated to the version v6.0 introducing a lot of new content, features and more, to get a longterm play server.